Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The dates and times this person is available are:

-Please check in at the Social Service Front Desk; customers are served on a first come, first served basis.
+Please check in at the Health and Human Services Front Desk; customers are served on a first come, first served basis.

 SNAP benefits are issued by the last number in your case number.